-Excursion 1: The subsiding coastal plain of the western Netherlands: historic and future trends
+Excursion 1: The subsiding coastal plain of the western Netherlands: historic and future trends FULL

 The subsiding coastal plain of the western Netherlands is of great economic importance and is densely populated.
 In large parts of this area, the present surface elevation is up to a few meters below mean sea-level and subsidence is ongoing (~5-10 mm/yr), mainly due to continuous drainage of peat soils for maintaining meadows for dairy farming.
 This makes the Dutch coastal plain vulnerable for sea-level rise and climate change, increasing the risks of flooding and salinization, and damage to buildings and infrastructure, while emitting greenhouse gasses (GHG) by oxidation of drained peat soils.
 It is expected that climate change will increase subsidence rates and greenhouse gas emissions substantially.